ahelal/ansible-concourse/README.md

 ## Overview

 I am a big fan of concourse.
-This role will install and manage concourse.
+This role will install and manage concourse using Ansible.
+A more robust solution is to use Bosh

 ## Examples